-The good news is that most open source projects, including content management systems, have a strong support community.
+The good news is that most open source projects, including right content management systems, have a strong support community.
 Support communities generally consist of other users, project developers, and users who are also developers.

 Chances are, if you’re having a problem, someone else has already experienced that problem and there is a solution.
 If your issue is new, you’ll have a community of people who will troubleshoot with you to help you resolve the problem.